 RE is important at Salterhebble because it is vital that children have a knowledge, understanding and respect of the moral, cultural, spiritual and social similarities and differences of the people within our communities and the wider world.
 Through our teaching, the children will encounter topics which may test their own beliefs.
 We aim to teach children to feel confident about themselves whilst developing an understanding and tolerance of others.
 They may encounter people who do not agree with them and they will need to develop resilience in order to be able to handle these situations in the safe environment which Salterhebble provides for them, but also in the wider world.

-Whilst much of our teaching and learning will be done through conversation and debate, we expect that children will be able to complete some tasks independently and we have high expectations of all children to produce work to the best of their ability both in what they record on paper and what they contribute to class and group discussions.
+Whilst some of our teaching and learning will be done through conversation and debate, we expect that children will be able to complete some tasks independently and that learning is recorded by the children every lesson.
+This will take various forms (written, pictorial, photographic etc).
+We have high expectations of all children to produce work to the best of their ability both in what they record on paper and what they contribute to class and group discussions.
 The opinion, thoughts and feelings of all children should be heard, listened to and respected.
-Our aim is that our children leave Salterhebble with the ability to live alongside others showing that ‘WE CARE’ walking forward with nurture and knowledge hand in hand.

 The Department for Education has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”